Wednesday, January 9th, 2019

 At this time, Benedict Joseph petitioned his confessor (the author) to hear another general confession.
 Fr Marconi recounts that it was this state of mind that rendered Benedict Joseph more ready to live the religious life.

 Immediately afterwards, he petitioned his parents once again for their consent to leave for the monastery at La Trappe.
 However, he met with more of a repulse this time than in the past.
 Not only his mother but also his whole family was now against his decision.
 Benedict Joseph continued his penance and prayer and waited for Divine Providence to answer.

 His family observed his penances and prayer and they were moved with compassion.
 At last, he won out and his parents consented.
 Our saint was filled with peace and consolation at last.
 What a trek he would soon make.The eighteen year-old Benedict Joseph had to walk across the French Alps to reach the monastery of La Trappe.
 He was resolved and showed more firmness and resolution for his vocation.
 The long deadly trip only increased his zeal and determination to visit holy place.
 What would happen to our saint?

 Fr Marconi states: “He now thought himself secure of the object of his wishes, but here he found a new trial of his virtue, where he has hoped to have found a place of rest and repose.”
 P4

 Just recently the monastery has lost quite a few of its members due to the religious state of their rigorous way of life.
-The Abbot, with the advice of others, had just paced a rule at La Trappe that there woud be no more admissions to the monastery unless candidates were already formed and proved capable of conforming to their rule and strict way of life.
+The Abbot, with the advice of others, had just passed a rule at La Trappe that there woud be no more admissions to the monastery unless candidates were already formed and proved capable of conforming to their rule and strict way of life.